 “They want to play with you.
 They heard about the jam with Skynyrd.”

 “Can we book an arena?”

-“I already booked the bull ring in Nice.
+“I booked the bull ring in Nice.
 So be good.
 I’m having dinner with Mike after we complete our business.
-Why don’t you and your dad meet us at Joe’s Stone Crab on the Beach at 9?
+Why don’t you and your dad meet us at 9 at Joe’s Stone Crab on the Beach?
 We’ll make sure everyone’s on board.”